canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/ssh-keygen-windows/ssh-keygen.windows.md

 Adding a passphrase requires the same passphrase to be entered whenever the key pair is used.
 Not adding a passphrase removes this requirement.
 For this reason, creating a key pair without a passphrase is more convenient and potentially essential for certain scripts and automation tasks.
 But it's also less secure.

-If a third party gains access to the private key without a passphrase, through theft or loss for example, they will be able to access all connections and services using the public key.
+If a third party gains access to a private key without a passphrase they will be able to access all connections and services using the public key.

 A good compromise between convenience and security is to generate a separate key pair for each service or connection you want to use, adding a passphrase only for critical services.
 If you suspect a key has been compromised, simply generate a new pair for that service and remove the less secure key.